pearlmam/dmanage/docs/source/gettingStarted.rst

 Getting Started
 ===============

 First install the package and take a look at the simple hierarchy example.
 This will familiarize yourself with the basic usage of the D-Manage package and methodology.
 Then take a look at the templates to get started on your own problem.
-If you are more interested in the algorithms provided by ``dmanage``, then skip to the DataFrame methods section.
+If you are more interested in the algorithms provided by dmanage, then skip to the DataFrame methods section.

 .. _installation: